Marketing Co-ordinator, AGrowQuip NZ Ltd

 Make the most of the opportunities, she adds.

 “Take advantage of opportunities that present themselves.
-If you any need help with that, there’s a support system that will surround you, so make sure you use it.
+If you need any need help with that, there’s a support system that will surround you, so make sure you use it.
 For example, I’ve been sharing my experiences with other students through my roles as a student ambassador and a peer mentor.
 There’s lots of support at AUT if you need it.”